-- i.
-Analyze the evolution of (constitutional) case law regarding ATP, identifying notable trends and jurisprudential shifts across countries. - ii.
-Evaluate the extent to which ATP serves as a ratio decidendi or an accessory argument in judicial decisions.
+- > Comparative Law: - > Conduct a comparative analysis of how ATP is enshrined or implied in different legal traditions and constitutional frameworks. - > Investigate the role of (constitutional) courts in interpreting and enforcing ATP. - > Consider explicit versus implicit adoption of the principle across different legal systems. - > Case Law: - > Analyze the evolution of (constitutional) case law regarding ATP, identifying notable trends and jurisprudential shifts across countries. - > Evaluate the extent to which ATP serves as a ratio decidendi or an accessory argument in judicial decisions.
 How has ATP been treated by (constitutional) case law over the years?
-Are there noticeable trends? - iii.
-Delineate the distinction between the positive dimension of ATP (as a mandate for optimization) and its negative dimension (as a basis for invalidating non-compliant tax rules). - iv.
-Explore the legal mechanisms for enforcing both dimensions of ATP. - c.
-Balancing with Other (Constitutional) Values: - i.
-Investigate the constitutional balancing of ATP with other competing values and interests, such as economic efficiency, administrative feasibility, and social policy objectives. - ii.
-Examine the constitutional balancing of ATP with other values and interests.
+Are there noticeable trends? - > Delineate the distinction between the positive dimension of ATP (as a mandate for optimization) and its negative dimension (as a basis for invalidating non-compliant tax rules). - > Explore the legal mechanisms for enforcing both dimensions of ATP. - > Balancing with Other (Constitutional) Values: - > Investigate the constitutional balancing of ATP with other competing values and interests, such as economic efficiency, administrative feasibility, and social policy objectives. - > Examine the constitutional balancing of ATP with other values and interests.